JacksonMHoke/Translation-Bot/README.md

 # Translation-Bot

 # Description
-This bot takes my brothers tweets(@HapaGucci) and translates them through a random number of languages with the final language being back to english.
+This bot takes my brother's tweets(@HapaGucci) and translates them through a random number of languages and finally back into english.
 It then takes the translated tweet and posts it to the twitter account @BotsonHoke

 ![](https://github.com/JacksonMHoke/Translation-Bot/blob/main/thomas1.PNG)      ![](https://github.com/JacksonMHoke/Translation-Bot/blob/main/botson1.PNG)